Philip Kaufman: 1978–1983

 In 1979, he directed The Wanderers, based on comic novel by Richard Price.
 The direction of the film illustrated Kaufman's mastery of genre quite different from his previous films.
-It's the story of a benign Italian gang of teenagers in the Bronx of 1963, with Ken Wahl and Karen Allen.
+It is the story of a benign Italian gang of teenagers in the Bronx of 1963, with Ken Wahl and Karen Allen.
 It was Wahl's debut film, and Allen's second role, and the film has become a cult favorite.